Can I get a credit card with a CCJ?

 How do I apply for a credit card with a CCJ?

-Unless you clear a CCJ in full within 30 days of the judgment, then it will stay on your credit file for six years.
-It can reduce your credit score by around 250 points and will seriously affect your ability to get credit.
-But it’s not the be-all and end-all.
-There are certain lenders, including ourselves, who work with people who have CCJs (though the older it is, the less it will impact your eligibility).
+Unless you clear a CCJ in full within 30 days of the judgment, it will stay on your credit file for 6 years and seriously affect your ability to get credit.

 2. Avoid ‘hard searches’

 A hard search is carried out when you make a formal application for credit.
-Too many hard searches made within a short space of time can impact your credit score and your ability to obtain credit.
+Too many hard searches made within a short space of time will appear on your credit report and affect your ability to obtain credit.
 This applies whether your application is accepted or not.

 Can I still get a credit card while a CCJ is on my report?